 Here are some pros and good reasons associated with acquiring the Chinese language in India:

 1. The most spoken native tongue in the world

-While Mandarin is the official language of China, Taiwan, and Singapore, it is also expressed by a large number of Mandarin-speakers in Malaysia, Indonesia, Thailand, Brunei, Mongolia, and the Philippines.
+Mandarin is the official language of China, Taiwan, and Singapore.
+It is also expressed by a large number of Mandarin-speakers in Malaysia, Brunei, Indonesia, Thailand, Mongolia, and the Philippines.

 2. India-China Relation

 While India and China may have gotten some border skirmishes, it is a fact that the two countries are active partners on the economic frontline.

 China’s global economic rise needs India’s massive market as a favorite destination for Chinese goods and services.

 The two countries are actively collaborating on many international commercial activities.